Are you a writer? Do you need good feed back regarding your work in progress?

 Writing is a lonely profession or hobby because we spend most of our time alone with fictional characters.

-This writers group may be very helpful to many of us in regards to having honest feed back that helps keep us grounded in what readers will want to invest their time and money.
+This writers group may be very helpful to many of us in regards to having honest feed back that keeps us grounded in what readers want.

 If the possibility of being part of this group interests you, then please answer the questionnaire regarding your writing and your critique interests.

-The organizer will respond and may ask for clarification if she does not understand something.
+The organizer may ask for clarification if she does not understand something.
 Likewise if you have any questions for the organizer, please do not hesitate to ask.
+There is one statement, not a question in the list of "questions."
+Please react to the statement with more than pointing out that it is not a question.